franbarbalopez/laravel-playwright/README.md

 - Install Playwright if it's not already installed
 - Ask for your Playwright tests directory location
 - Copy the necessary JavaScript helper files

+> [!IMPORTANT]
+> After installation, you must uncomment and update the `baseURL` in your playwright config file.

 ## Usage